freenas/freenas-docs/userguide/storage.rst

 an error message will appear, indicating the number of disks that are needed.
 You will need to select the correct number of disks in order to continue.

+.. _Adding L2ARC or ZIL Devices:

+Adding L2ARC or ZIL Devices
+"""""""""""""""""""""""""""

+:menuselection:`Storage --> Volumes --> Volume Manager` (see
+:numref:`Figure %s <create_zfs_pool_volman_fig>`)
+is also used to add L2ARC or ZIL SSDs to improve specific types of volume performance.
+This is described in more detail in the :ref:`ZFS Primer`.

+After the SSDs have been physically installed, click the :guilabel:`Volume Manager` button and choose the volume from the :guilabel:`Volume to extend` drop-down menu.
+Click the :guilabel:`+` next to the SSD in the :guilabel:`Available disks` list.
+In the :guilabel:`Volume layout` drop-down menu, select *Cache (L2ARC)* to add a cache device, or *Log (ZIL)* to add a log device.
+Finally, click :guilabel:`Extend Volume` to add the SSD.

 .. _Change Permissions: